ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 Ansible loads inventory sources in the order supplied and will define hosts, groups and variables as it encounters them, adding the ``all`` and ``ungrouped`` at the end if needed.

 Depending on the inventory plugin(s) used you might need to consider rearranging the order to make sure parent/child-defined groups or hosts exist as the plugins involved expect or you might end up with a parsing error.
+For example, YAML and INI inventory will discard empty groups (no hosts associated) when they end processing each source.

 Variables defined multiple times are overwritten, last one defined wins.